Machinery is a common part of many jobs, but it can cause amputations, fractures, and other severe injuries if you don’t know how to use it safely.

 By the end of this training session, you will be able to identify the hazards of working with machinery and the most hazardous areas of a machine, be familiar with the types of machine safeguards you may encounter and how they work, and operate machines with guards safely.

 Why “Machine Guarding” Matters:

-It’s been estimated that every year workers who operate and maintain machinery suffer approximately 18,000 amputations, and more than 800 die as a result of machine-related accidents.
+Every year, workers who operate and maintain machinery suffer tens of thousands of amputations, and hundreds die as a result of machine-related accidents.

-Failure of machine safeguards or employee ignorance of machine guarding requirements are contributing factors in many of these accidents.
+Failure of machine safeguards and employee ignorance of machine guarding requirements are contributing factors in many of these accidents.

 Workplace amputations are one of the most costly workers’ compensation claims.

-One-third of nonfatal machine-related amputations result in 31 days or more away from work, and some injured workers are permanently disabled and can never return to their regular duties.
+Many nonfatal machine-related injuries result in extended time away from work, and some injured workers are permanently disabled and can never return to their regular duties.

 - Do not operate machines that do not have their proper guards in place or are not functioning properly.

 - Never remove, disable, or bypass a machine guard.

 - Finally, immediately report any missing or damaged machine guards to your supervisor.